Ask the Pro's: Father / Son Fishing Trip

 MikeMike Brown - Owner of Mossy's Fly Shop in Anchorage, Alaska

 I can't think of a better place for a father-son trip than Alaska!
 So glad you'll be up here!
 Traditionally, the Sockeye fishing doesn't begin until mid-June with general lulls towards the end of June and a second, much bigger run of fish peaking by late July.
 As far as King Salmon go, they traditionally begin their migration in mid-May and continue to run in much better numbers through June and July.
 Kings and Halibut can be targeted in the saltwater in May and it is often a really good time of year to fish for them.
 The weather this time of year can be unpredictable at times.
 Though it will be above freezing for the most part, it can turn quickly and range from the 30s up to mid-50s.
-For the best weather and fishing options, the Kenai Peninsula will probably have the best odds of open rivers and fishable runs.
+For the best weather and options, fishing on the Kenai Peninsula will probably have the best odds of open rivers and fishable runs.

 Generally speaking, you can have some great fishing experiences and seemingly have the fishing to yourselves this time of year as it doesn't get busy until June when a multitude of anglers begin to make Alaska their destination.
 You may also find some nice early season specials for a variety of activities.
 Whale watching and sight-seeing cruises are just starting to go out this time of year and there is a good chance of being some of the first to see humpback whales and killer whales in our Fjords.
 For travel within the state, the roads will be relatively open, but as you go further north towards denali or other destinations, you may find it can still be snowing, although the drives here on clear days are magnificent.
 I would suggest, for the best experience, to spend your time on the Kenai Peninsula exploring Cooper Landing, Whittier, Seward and Homer.